mgarmuno/ClipGo/README.md

     delete -> Deletes the entry from the history.

-It's recommended to call delete and show through shortcuts in the DE or WM you use and add with a shell script as mentioned before.
+It's recommended to call delete and show through shortcuts in the DE or WM you use and add with a bash script as mentioned before.